Make your charm configurable

 # Get the current pebble layer config

-services = self.container.get_plan().to_dict().get("services", {})
+services = self.container.get_plan().to_dict().get('services', {})

-if services != new_layer["services"]:
+if services != self._pebble_layer.to_dict().get('services', {}):

 # Changes were made, add the new layer

-self.container.add_layer("fastapi_demo", self._pebble_layer, combine=True)
+self.container.add_layer('fastapi_demo', self._pebble_layer, combine=True)

 logger.info("Added updated layer 'fastapi_demo' to Pebble plan")